vanruc/todoApp/README.md

 >***To take note:***

-> When you go to setup `roles` for `user` you worked with a very important concept in [Skyve](https://skyve.org) which we call `Zoom`.
-To get more detail about this concept please send two minutes to read from this link https://skyvers.github.io/skyve-dev-guide/concepts/#zoom
+> When you go to set up `roles` for `user`, you worked with a very important concept in [Skyve](https://skyve.org) which we call `Zoom`.
+To get more detail about this concept, please send two minutes to read from this link https://skyvers.github.io/skyve-dev-guide/concepts/#zoom

 # Enhancements
 ## List View